AprilShade/MKWorld_TimeTrials/Courses/Dry_Bones_Burnout/strategies.md

 Advantages: Saves a shroom to use elsewhere.

 Issues: Harder than the other path, but faster.

+**Path 3:** (by AprilShade)

+1. On the bottom path near the end, trick onto the wall.
+2. Quickly Wall Jump to the left and Wall Ride on the platform.
+Timing is key to hit the second wall.
+3. Ride off the wall without jumping, and start spamming Left Air Tricks.
+Try to hit it early to be able to cross the lava lake.
+4. Wall Jump off the last wall and land back on the road.

+Upsides: Saves a shroom to use elsewhere.
+Is possible from the bottom path, so it's viable for the current route.

+Issues: Far more difficult than the other paths.

 ---
 ## CONFIRMED, BUT OBSOLETE